SciTools/iris-esmf-regrid/docs/src/userguide/scheme_comparison.rst

 target cube defined on an unstructured mesh.
 These are less flexible and require that the source/target be defined on a grid/mesh.
 Unlike the above regridders whose method is fixed, these regridders take a ``method`` keyword of ``conservative``, ``bilinear`` or ``nearest``.
-While most of the functionality in these regridders have been ported into the above schemes and regridders, these remain the only regridders capable of being saved and loaded by :mod:`esmf_regrid.experimental.io`.
+All the functionality in these regridders has now been ported into the above schemes and regridders.
+Before version 0.10, these were the only regridders capable of being saved and loaded by :mod:`esmf_regrid.experimental.io`, so while the above generic regridders are recomended, these regridders are still available for the sake of consistency with regridders saved from older versions.

 Overview: Miscellaneous Functions